-Figure 6: Mobile app for residential end users - "Energy" screen.
+Figure 6: Mobile app for residential end users in Slovenia - "Dashboard" screen.

-Figure 7: Building Community UI - The Front Page: Building Electricity and District Heating.
+Figure 7: Building Community UI in Finland - The Front Page: Building Electricity and District Heating.

 4.3 Resource abstraction interface

 The Resource abstraction interface (RAI) component provides interfaces for home energy management systems (HEMS), building energy management systems (BEMS), smart meters, and other external metering/sensor infrastructure.
 That is, the role of the RAI is to provide iFLEX Assistant with means to monitor and control energy consumption, comfort, and other relevant aspects in the consumer/prosumer premises.